carelvwyk/bitgo-docs/index.html.md

 `GET /api/v1/user/session`

+### QUERY Parameters

+None

 ### Response

 Field | Description
 ----- | -----------
-client | OAuth client ID where the user token was obtained user | BitGo user ID expires | Timestamp which the login session is good until scope | List of allowed privileges for this session token origin | Origin hostname where token was created, if the session was initiated in the browser unlock | Available if session is unlocked.
+client | OAuth client ID where the user token was obtained user | BitGo user ID expires | Timestamp until which the login session will last scope | List of allowed privileges for this session token origin | Origin hostname where token was created, if the session was initiated in the browser unlock | Available if session is unlocked.
 Shows number of transactions and expiry time of the unlock